trisulnsm/trisul-scripts/trp/trp_proto.md

 <a name="TRP.MeterInfo"/>
 ### MeterInfo
+MeterType : information about a particular meter
+/

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |